CLICK HERE FOR SHIPPING & DELIVERY INFO

 This hormone secreting disc-like ring is inserted inside the vagina and secretes estrogen and progestogen.
 It is said to be 99% effective against preventing pregnancy, as it basically stops the ovaries from releasing an egg every month and also thickens the fluid around the cervix.
 Although, much like other hormonal contraceptives, it doesn't protect against STDs or STIs.
 You can leave your ring in for three weeks at a time.

-On the PROs side, the vaginal ring can help improve acne, can lighten periods, can help with symptoms of PCOS and endometriosis, and you don't have to remember to take a pill every day - but on the CONs side, it may cause irregular bleeding, headaches, bloating, mood changes and nausea.
+On the PROs side, the vaginal ring can help improve acne, can lighten periods, can help with symptoms of Polycystic Ovarian Syndrome (PCOS) and endometriosis, and you don't have to remember to take a pill every day - but on the CONs side, it may cause irregular bleeding, headaches, bloating, mood changes and nausea.
 There are also some other associated risks with the vaginal ring, which you can read more about here.

 Choosing a method of contraception is incredibly personal - it's worth considering consider what you want to get out of it and how it will affect your body and your periods.
 Please do your research, talk to a trusted Doctor, understand your options and remember that no two periods or people are the same, so find and go with the one that's going to work best for you.